-It is recommended that Seed Alliance funding partners should support the design of evaluation approaches that balance the reporting and evaluation requirements from donors and sponsors with the needs of the regional programs and the resources available.
+After the 2012-2015 funding cycle closed, and as part of the Completion Report, the Seed Alliance prepared a series of recommendation to funding partners to support the design of evaluation approaches that balance the reporting and evaluation requirements from donors and sponsors with the needs of the regional programs and the resources available.
 The flexibility to allow the regional programs and the funding recipients to learn, adapt and adopt monitoring and evaluation tools is key to ensuring that the evaluation frameworks provide the necessary insights, not only about the monitoring of the activities implemented, but that the frameworks can be used to influence strategic planning, guide growth and scaling-up etc.

 Digital Documentation and Dissemination

 It is also important to improve the mechanisms that support digital documentation and online dissemination of the experiences gained over the years, by the Seed Alliance, each of the regional programs through their promotion of innovation and by the regional funding recipients.
 The Seed Alliance team should explore the possibilities of online reporting mechanisms to simplify publication efforts.

 A key element in this process is leveraging the experience of the Seed Alliance founding partners (IDRC and Sida) from their support of similar alliance initiatives and sub-granting programs.
 Work sessions with IDRC and Sida officials have been very productive, and the Seed Alliance team will benefit from more frequent communication with them.

 AFRINIC, APNIC and LACNIC are committed to continuing managing the operations of their regional programs, as well as contributing financially to the Grants and Awards pool to support Internet development according to their own capabilities.
 However, as the regional programs grow and gain recognition, so does the demand on the RIRs staff and resources.
 Fundraising should further contribute towards operational costs, including: